Sikandra Rao Assembly constituency

 Sikandra Rao Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
-It is a part of the Hathras district and one of the five assembly constituencies in the Hathras Lok Sabha constituency.
-First election in this assembly constituency was held in 1952 after the "DPACO (1951)" (delimitation order) was passed in 1951.
+It is a part of the Hathras district and one of the three assembly constituencies in the Hathras Lok Sabha constituency.
+The first election in this assembly constituency was held in 1952 after the DPACO (delimitation order) was passed in 1951.
 After the "Delimitation of Parliamentary and Assembly Constituencies Order" was passed in 2008, the constituency was assigned identification number 80.

 Wards/areas

-Extent of Sikandra Rao Assembly constituency is Hathras Tehsil.
+The extent of Sikandra Rao Assembly constituency is Hathras Tehsil.